-If you are headed up to San Francisco (Just 16 hours away from Singapore now), there are some tourist attractions that have become must-sees for you to ‘truly experience’ San Francisco.
+If you are headed up to San Francisco (Just 16 hours away on a nonstop flight from Singapore now), there are some tourist attractions that have become must-sees for you to ‘truly experience’ San Francisco.
 Whether you consider them touristy or not, there’s usually a reason these activities became so popular in the first place.
 I took on some of San Francisco’s tourist must-dos to tell you whether it’s really worth the hype to check out for yourself.

 The one thing you cannot miss when in the city is the famous Golden Gate Bridge at the Northern end of the city.
 Spanning almost 2km, this suspension bridge is the icon of San Francisco and a top thing to check out when you are visiting the city.
 You can cross the bridge by driving, cycling or walking, and it also makes for great scenery from various spots along the northern coast of San Francisco.